Periodontal Disease Treatment (Gum Disease)

 If you notice a tooth looks long or you experience sensitivity or pain when brushing and flossing, you could have gum recession.
 Be sure to come in and have one of the doctor’s take a look.
 If you have recession we can typically graft a small amount of skin from your palate and patch it over the receding area.
 The treatment helps protect the tooth from further damage.
 It is a minor procedure that can be done for a single tooth or multiple teeth depending on your need.

-If you have any questions about periodontal disease (gum disease) treatment please contact our office and we will be happy to answer any questions.
+If you have more questions about Periodontal Disease Treatment, please contact us and we will be happy to discuss further.